THE LOVE OF MONEY (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.

 There is no way to escape crucifixion in this world.
 Those who enter willingly into the cross of Christ are lifted up in His omnipotent resurrection.
 Those who choose the way of the riches of the world, trusting their money will give them the power to escape the tribulations of life, destroy their relationship with their Creator.
 Christ has warned us plainly: no man can serve both God and money.

 “While I was with them in the world, I kept them in your name.
 Those whom you gave Me I have kept; and none of them is lost except the son of perdition, that the Scripture might be fulfilled.
 (John 17:12)

 How terrible to be lost!
 Judas Iscariot was lost—lost from the Presence of His Creator forever.
 And for thirty silver coins!

 Judas Iscariot was one of the twelve disciples.
 There was nothing unusual about Judas except his love of money.
 He carried the bag of money, the common purse of the disciples.
 Money meant so much to Judas he would steal the money belonging to his comrades, his fellow disciples.

-This he (Judas) said, not that he cared for the poor; but because he was a thief, and had the bag, and bare what was put therein.
+This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.
 (John 12:6)

 Jesus referred to Judas, Simon’s son, as “the son of perdition” (son of destruction).
-Jesus declared, “it had been good for that man if he had not been born” (Matthew 26:24).
+Jesus declared, “It would have been good for that man if he had not been bornrdquo; (Matthew 26:24).